carvel-dev/carvel/site/content/kapp-controller/docs/develop/app-spec.md

           # pass through options to kapp delete (optional)
           rawOptions: ["--apply-ignored=true"]

-# status is popuated by the controller
+# status is populated by the controller
 status:
   # populated based on metadata.generation when controller
   # observes a change to the resource; if this value is